next-book/dev-book/content/economy.md

 Indeed, the more you have of such things the poorer you are.
 Each load looks as if it contained the contents of a dozen shanties; and if one shanty is poor, this is a dozen times as poor.
 Pray, for what do we <em>move</em> ever but to get rid of our furniture, our <i xml:lang="la">exuviœ</i>: at last to go from this world to another newly furnished, and leave this to be burned?
-It is the same as if all these traps were buckled to a man’s belt, and he could not move over the rough country where our lines are cast without dragging them⁠—dragging his trap.
+It is the same as if all these traps were buckled to a man’s belt, and he could not move over the rough country where our lines are cast without dragging them—dragging his trap.
 He was a lucky fox that left his tail in the trap.
 The muskrat will gnaw his third leg off to be free.
 No wonder man has lost his elasticity.